rsksmart/devportal-1.0/rif/rns/architecture/rsk-registrar/registrars/fifs.md

 Create a commitment for register action.

-Don't use this method on-chain when committing.
+:warning:  Don't use this method on-chain, as that will reveal your `secret`.
+Instead run this method off-chain (note that it is `pure`), and save the return value.

 - `label` keccak256 of the name to be registered.
 - `nameOwner` Owner of the name to be registered.
 - `secret` Secret to protect the name to be registered.

-Returns The commitment hash.
+Returns the commitment hash.

 ### `commit`